 Amazon as ever will thrive, as will other ecommerce retailers who can provide great service and get their products delivered to those who want and need them will of course do well.
 Online gaming and gambling will thrive.
 Fitness instructors are taking to Youtube and monetising their social media channels.
 Learning and resources companies are opening up their inventory to be utilised by those who are stuck in their homes.
 Business is adapting.

-Whatever happens and however long it takes to recover, this crisis will stabilise and eventually recover.
+Whatever happens and however long it takes to recover, this crisis will stabilise and eventually recovery will happen.
 So how do you prepare your business for this?

 If you are in lock down or your business being prevented from trading, then you might be experiencing more downtime than usual.
 Working from home, rather than in an office, shop or factory suddenly provides you with more time.
 So, don’t make it downtime, be productive.
 Take this time to step back from your business and review it.